SkooveLearn PianoDownload on the App Store

 This first example involves playing 4 quarter notes one after the other.

 Play each quarter note correctly and in time, you are going to count from 1 up to 4.
-Play the key on each count.
+Play the key on each beat.
 Try beginning on G as in the diagram above, but once you can play and count comfortably, move around to different keys as you see fit!
+Be sure not to cut the fourth beat short and play it for its full duration.

 4 quarter notes on piano